The Xometry app works best with JavaScript enabled!

 Aluminum sheet metal manufactured by Xometry

-The Composition of 6060 Aluminum
+What is the Composition of 6060 Aluminum?

 The most important characteristics of aluminum alloy 6060 are its moderate strength, excellent cold formability, corrosion resistance, and weldability, especially in temper T4.
-Aluminum 6060 is a heat-treatable alloy frequently used for complex cross sections.
+Aluminum 6060 is a heat-treatable alloy frequently used for complex cross-sections.
 6060 aluminum also responds quite well to anodizing.

 Table 1 below lists the material properties of 6060 aluminum: